syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/web-assembly-application.md

 ---
 layout: post
-title: Getting Started with SfPdfViewer2 in Blazor WASM App | Syncfusion
+title: Getting Started with SfPdfViewer in Blazor WASM App | Syncfusion
-description: Checkout and learn about getting started with Blazor SfPdfViewer2 component in Blazor WebAssembly (WASM) App using Visual Studio and more.
+description: Checkout and learn about getting started with Blazor SfPdfViewer component in Blazor WebAssembly (WASM) App using Visual Studio and more.
 platform: Blazor
-control: SfPdfViewer2
+control: SfPdfViewer
 documentation: ug
 ---

-# Getting Started with Blazor SfPdfViewer2 Component in Blazor WASM App
+# Getting Started with Blazor SfPdfViewer Component in Blazor WASM App

-This section briefly explains about how to include [Blazor SfPdfViewer2](https://www.syncfusion.com/blazor-components/blazor-pdf-viewer) component in your Blazor WebAssembly (WASM) App using Visual Studio.
+This section briefly explains about how to include [Blazor SfPdfViewer](https://www.syncfusion.com/blazor-components/blazor-pdf-viewer) component in your Blazor WebAssembly (WASM) App using Visual Studio.

 ## Prerequisites

 * [System requirements for Blazor components](https://blazor.syncfusion.com/documentation/system-requirements)

-## Integrate SfPdfViewer2 into Blazor WebAssembly App
+## Integrate SfPdfViewer into Blazor WebAssembly App

 1. Start Visual Studio and select **Create a new project**.